Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Acknowledgements

-\begin{acks} The work is partially supported by the National Nature Science Foundation of China (No. 61976160), Technology research plan project of Ministry of Public and Security (Grant No. 2020JSYJD01), Thirteen Five-year Research Planning Project of National Language Committee (No. YB135-149) and the Self-determined Research Funds of CCNU from the Colleges' Basic Research and Operation of MOE (No. CCNU20ZT012, CCNU20TD001). \end{acks}
+The work is partially supported by the National Nature Science Foundation of China (No. 61976160), the Research Project of State Language Commission (No. YB135-149) and the Self-determined Research Funds of CCNU from the Colleges' Basic Research and Operation of MOE (No. CCNU20ZT012, CCNU20TD001).